-GULFPORT, Mississippi — A Harrison County man will be sentenced May 14 for lying about his employment to receive $36,000 in oil-spill recovery money.
+GULFPORT, Mississippi — A Harrison County man has been sentenced to 33 months in prison for lying about his employment to receive $36,000 in oil-spill recovery money.

-The Sun Herald reports (http://bit.ly/1NM33Uh ) Elvis Gray was convicted Feb.
-20 on one count of mail fraud.
-He was acquitted him on two other charges.
+The Sun Herald reports (http://bit.ly/1QOT3uY ) that Elvis O'Neal Gray was convicted in federal court in February of mail fraud.
+Gray was acquitted on two other counts.

-Prosecutors said Gray received money after mailing paperwork claiming he lost work as a deckhand on a commercial oyster boat known as the "Strick" or "Strike" in Pass Christian.
+Prosecutors say Gray received the money after claiming he lost work as a deckhand on a commercial oyster boat known as the "Strick" or "Strike" in Pass Christian.

-Gray mailed fishing trip tickets, hull and vessel registration forms and an employment letter to the Gulf Coast Claims Facility to receive the compensation.
+Prosecutors say he also allegedly submitted fraudulent records, including fishing trip tickets, hull and vessel registrations and an employment letter, to the Gulf Coast Claims Facility.